-Sep.2 (Apex) Jenson Button dominated the 2012 Belgian Grand Prix at Spa-Francorchamps, to take his second win of the season, after a bullet start enabled him to evade the massive shunt which occurred as the field roared into Turn 1.
+Sep.2 (GP247) Jenson Button dominated the 2012 Belgian Grand Prix at Spa-Francorchamps, to take his second win of the season, after a bullet start enabled him to evade the massive shunt which occurred as the field roared into Turn 1.

 By the time the dust had settled, the cars of Fernando Alonso, Lewis Hamilton, Romain Grosjean and Sergio Perez lay wrecked, scattered across the famous hairpin.
 Full report on accident here>>>

 The accident brought out the safety car for the first five laps as a mass of debris was cleared from the track and the order at the front (behind Button) was very different from how they had lined up on the grid.
 The McLaren driver led from Nico Hulkenberg, Kimi Raikkonen, Paul di Resta, Michael Schumacher, Daniel Ricciardo, Jean Eric Vergne, Bruno Senna, Mark Webber, Felipe Massa and Sebastian Vettel making up the top dozen.

 Button simply put his foot down and sped off into the distance to score his 14th grand prix triumph, one of the most comprehensive victories of his career and probably the most dominant win of the season by any driver. he never looked troubled and the McLaren MP4-27 did not miss a beat.
 On this day, Button was on an altogether different level.

 He told interviewer Jacky Ickx on the podium; “What can I say, this circuit is so special to most drivers with the history and the way it flows.
 To get a victory from lights to flag is very special, especially as it has not been an easy year for me.
 We are going to enjoy this before we head to Monza and hopefully do the same [again].”